The Supernaturals (film): Plot

 During the American Civil War, deep in the sullen backwoods of the Southern United States, a Confederate town is held captive, the soldiers forced to walk through a piece of woodland laced with mines.
 Because he is found wearing a Confederate States Army outfit, Jeremy (Chad Sheets), a young boy is also forced to make the crossing.
 If they make it across the minefield the Union Army 44th will set them free.
 Only Jeremy and his mother (Melanie) - who runs to save him - survive, despite the fact that the mother has stepped on a mine.
 Jeremy exhibits unearthly powers.
-Jump to circa 1985 and a platoon of soldiers are out on manouevres in the same backwoods.
+Jump to circa 1985 and a platoon of soldiers are out on manoeuvres in the same backwoods.
 They too are the 44th, descendants of the Union platoon of years before, those who committed the atrocities.
 The main character here is Pvt.
 Ray Ellis (Maxwell Caulfield), the only soldier to catch glimpses of the beautiful and mysterious Melanie; Ellis also has a romantic interest in Pvt.
 Angela Lejune (Talia Balsam).
 The platoon decide to camp inside a circle of yellow grass seemingly caused by brush fire, a spot from which the wind only blows outward.
 Pvt.
 Ellis is reluctant to camp there, but Sgt.
 Hawkins does not like having her authority undermined.
 Whilst the platoon are setting up camp, Melanie reappears - this time witnessed by all in the platoon - and takes a strong interest in Pvt.
 Ellis who bears an uncanny resemblance to her husband, Evan.